“The love of all living creatures

 In 1935 he married for the third time, to a young nurse half his age.
 They moved to California, where he found happiness.
 But the outbreak of World War II redoubled his pessimism.
 Turned down by the Irish Guards when he attempted to re-enlist, he started drinking again and eventually died of liver failure in 1947, aged 61.

-Lofting bequeathed to the world one of the imperishable characters of children’s fiction – the subject of two Hollywood films, one starring Rex Harrison and the other, Eddie Murphy, and a stage musical.
+Lofting bequeathed to the world one of the imperishable characters of children’s fiction – the subject of three Hollywood films, one starring Rex Harrison and another, Eddie Murphy, and a stage musical.
 Doctor Dolittle’s books are as enthralling as ever.

 “Books teach you to conquer the world with your love!”